sfxsdh/KallaxDB/README.md

 # KallaxDB
 KallaxDB is a table-less hash-based key-value store developed for storage hardware with built-in transparent compression.
 It saves each key-value pair to a specific location/page of a storage device according to the hashed key and keeps those overflow key-value pairs in a temporary store.
 Also, it performs background rehashing when the space allocated for database is not large enough.
-The source code of KallaxDB uses KVell as a reference.
+The source code of KallaxDB uses KVell as a reference (https://github.com/BLepers/KVell).

 # Environment set up
 * Use `-o discard` option when mounting a storage device.